Architecture

 ProfileEditorScreen | Create/edit a profile's name, condition, GPS settings, priority, and deactivation delay |

-LocationInspectorScreen | Calendar day picker with activity dots, map tab with trip-colored tracks, trips tab with trip cards and export |
+LocationInspectorScreen | Calendar day picker with activity dots, map tab with trip-colored tracks, trips tab with trip cards, per-trip and multi-select export and multi-select delete |

 TripDetailScreen | Full trip view with dedicated map, stats grid, speed and elevation profile charts, per-trip export, and per-trip delete |